-- (1) Any hearing held shall comply with the requirements set forth in the preceding section.
-The following requirements shall also be observed: - (a) The burden of proof of the existence of just cause to support dismissal, or of grounds to support other discipline, is on the university administration; - (am) The standard of proof shall be a preponderance of the evidence; - (b) No academic staff member who participated in the investigation of allegations leading to the filing of a statement of charges, or who participated in the filing of a statement of charges, or who is a material witness, shall be qualified to sit on the hearing committee in that case.
-No university employee or other person who participated in the investigation of allegations leading to the filing of a statement of charges, or who participated in the filing of a statement of charges, or who is a material witness, shall be qualified to serve as the hearing examiner in that case; - (c) The hearing shall be closed unless the academic staff member or the complainant requests an open hearing, in which case it shall be open (see subch.
-V of ch.
-19, Stats., Open Meeting Law); - (d) The hearing committee may, on motion the complainant or the academic staff member, disqualify any one of its members for cause by a majority vote.
-If one or more of the hearing committee members disqualify themselves or are disqualified, the remaining members may select a number of other members of the academic staff equal to the number who have been disqualified to serve, except that alternative methods of replacement may be specified in the rules
+- (1) Any hearing held shall comply with the requirements set forth in UWS 11.21.
+All of the following requirements shall also be observed: - (a) The burden of proof of the existence of just cause to support dismissal, or of grounds to support other discipline, is on the university administration. - (b) The standard of proof shall be a preponderance of the evidence. - (c) No academic staff member who participated in the investigation of allegations leading to the filing of a statement of charges, or who participated in the filing of a statement of charges, or who is a material witness, shall be qualified to sit on the hearing committee in that case. - (d) No university employee or other person who participated in the investigation of allegations leading to the filing of a statement of charges, or who participated in the filing of a statement of charges, or who is a material witness, shall be qualified to serve as the hearing examiner in that case. - (e) The hearing shall be closed unless the academic staff member requests an open hearing, in which case it shall be open.